 We depend on a variety of information technology systems for the efficient functioning of our business and security of information.
 Much information essential to our business is maintained electronically, including competitively sensitive information and potentially sensitive personal information about customers and employees.
-Security breaches and incidents, such as the unlawful intrusion into a portion of our networks used to process payment card and check transactions for certain retail stores that we announced in December 2010, could expose us to liability connected to any data loss, to higher operational costs related to security enhancements, and to loss of consumer confidence in our retail concepts and brands.
-Our insurance policies may not provide coverage for these matters or may have coverage limits which may not be adequate to reimburse us for losses caused by security breaches.
-We rely on certain hardware and software vendors to maintain and periodically upgrade many of these systems so that they can continue to support our business.
+Our insurance policies may not provide coverage for security breaches and similar incidents or may have coverage limits which may not be adequate to reimburse us for losses caused by security breaches.
+We also rely on certain hardware and software vendors to maintain and periodically upgrade many of these systems so that they can continue to support our business.
 The software programs supporting many of our systems were licensed to the Company by independent software developers.
 The inability of these developers or the Company to continue to maintain and upgrade these information systems and software programs could disrupt or reduce the efficiency of our operations.
 In addition, costs and potential problems and interruptions associated with the implementation of new or upgraded systems and technology or with maintenance or adequate support of existing systems could also disrupt or reduce the efficiency of our operations or leave the Company vulnerable to security breaches.